ossu/computer-science/README.md

 This is a **solid path** for those of you who want to complete a **Computer Science** curriculum on your own time, at **little to no cost**, with courses from the **best universities** in the world.

-In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind.
+In our curriculum, we give preference to MOOC (Massive Open Online Course) style courses because these courses were created with our style of learning in mind;
+but we include readings where appropriate.
 The curriculum then concludes with a **final project** to show off your skills to your friends and future employers.

 # Motivation & Preparation